tsma – Regression Defense Line for Legacy Code Image: AI generated

 Second, you can’t verify test quality.
 The LLM’s tests pass.
 But are they actually verifying the function’s behavior, or are they empty shells that just call the function with no assert?
 You’d have to read each one manually to know.

 Third, without feedback, LLM tests plateau at 60-70%.
+According to the empirical study by Schafer et al. (2023), the median of LLM-generated tests is 70.2% statement coverage and 52.8% branch coverage.
 Just saying “test this function” won’t reach 100% branch coverage.
 You need to tell it which branches are missing so it can fill the gaps.

 It’s not that LLMs can’t write tests.
 The problem is the absence of a structure that tells the LLM what to write and how well it wrote it.